-Abstract
+Abstract -

-Background: Understanding and engaging in and with research is a professional obligation of both student and registered operating department practitioners.
-This study was designed to explore how research is embedded into operating department practice undergraduate pre-registration curriculum.
+Background: Understanding and engaging in and with research is a professional obligation of both student and registered Operating Department Practitioners (ODP).
+This study was designed to explore how research is embedded into Operating Department Practice Undergraduate Pre-Registration Curriculum.